In the Amazon, indigenous debate how to save their lands

 “We know Bolsonaro doesn’t like Indians.
 He’s anti-Indian,” said the chief, who wore a headdress of macaw and other feathers, orange shorts and a traditional bone bracelet on his wrist next to a Casio digital watch.
 “We have a different culture and that culture must be respected.”

 About 600 members of the tribe live in Tekohaw.
-It’s located on the banks of the Gurupi River where many fish for piranhas and other fish that they later grill over wood fires.
+It’s on the banks of the Gurupi River where many fish for piranhas and other fish that they later grill over wood fires.
 Deep in the jungle, armed with spears and arrows, they hunt for birds, pigs and other animals.
 From the trees they take traditional medicines, as well as products they sell, such as acai, an Amazonian berry that’s a vitamin and calorie-packed breakfast staple in Brazil.

 Classes had been canceled that day and life in the village seemed to have been put on hold so the Tembé tribes could debate the pros and cons of the project for hours, switching between Portuguese and their native Tupi-Guarani tongue.